What are CMOs?

 The difference between CMOs and music publishers

-Music publishers can be members of or work very closely with CMOs; both have a role in administering rights and , but music publishers, in addition to managing and protecting rights, play a more active role in the growth and success of their songwriters’ careers.
+Music publishers can be members of or work very closely with CMOs; both have a role in administering rights and The process of granting permission to use copyrighted material, such as a musical work or sound recording., but music publishers, in addition to managing and protecting rights, play a more active role in the growth and success of their songwriters’ careers.
 As a creator, you may benefit from working with both a CMO and a music publisher.

 Visit our page on Music Publishers to learn more.